 Legal situations where injunctions are applied for

-- Freezing orders where there is a risk that money or assets will be moved
+- Freezing orders where there is a risk that money or assets will be moved.

-- Protection from harassment injunctions – most common in the family law context
+- Protection from harassment injunctions – most common in the family law context.

-- To prevent IP infringement, often relating
+- To prevent IP infringement.

 - Specific performance – an order requiring a party to perform a specific act.

 Given the importance of and risk associated with an injunction application, this is an area where good legal and tactical advice is essential.
-Our lawyers have the experience and skill to guide you on the risks and potential benefits.
+Our lawyers have the experience and skill to guide you through the risks and potential benefits.